wesreisz/getting_started_with_k8s/content/posts/lesson-1/0-introduction.md

 Understanding how Kubernetes works makes you an effective power user for building higher-level platforms.
 This workshop is aimed at technologists and team leads looking to lift up the hood and understand what are all the major parts of k8s in a fast-paces half-day session.

+Signin for the registration link to the VM:

+http://bit.ly/qconplus (This is not marketing...
+I'll delete the emails afterward.)

 ### Key Takeaways
 1. Understand the major goals and objectives of kubernetes
 1. Learn how kubernetes is architected
 1. Understand how to deploy and operate a service on kubernetes
+1. Login to your workspace

 ### Audience
 You should have a familiarity with containers and want to learn more about their orchestration on top of Kubernetes.
 This is a Kubernetes Day 1 class.
 What that means is it's an introductory topic to k8s.
 Day 2 concerns are not part of this 3 hour class.